marioary/anbernic-h700-fw-comparing/README.md

 - HDMI support
 - Support 2nd card setup
 - Has a lot of pre-installed apps
-- Supports adding user apps, by wich adding new functionality outside the main os.
-  - ssh, sftp, scp support trough user app
+- Has a lot of 3rd party apps like terminal, ssh, sftp, scp etc
-  - linux terminal app
-  - m8c a client app for a headless m8 music tracker
 ### Cons:
 - No source code
 - Has analogue stick cardinal snapping issue